gabrielvicenteYT/ScaleDrone-Chat/README.md

-# WebRTC Chat Tutorial
+# ScaleDrone Chat

-This is the code for the tutorial found [here](https://www.scaledrone.com/blog/posts/webrtc-chat-tutorial).
+I DIDN'T ADD ANYTHING!
+THIS WAS JUST FOR COMMUNICATION.